SuperMuel/so_insights/README.md

 The Ingester component is responsible for:
 - Performing web searches to online news sources based on user predefined queries
+- Fetches full content of articles and cleans it using LLM.
 - Ingesting articles from RSS feeds
 - Coming soon : Ingesting data from Twitter, Linkedin..
 - Storing articles in MongoDB and indexing them in Pinecone